 Largemouth bass, and indeed all bass varieties, need oxygen to survive, and warmer waters carry more oxygen than do the colder waters.
 Although, having said, if the temperatures soar too high and the waters heat up considerably, the oxygen level does go down.

-Going down that path, you will then find that sometimes the more wily largemouth bass hide away during the daytime and only come out as the dusk begins to fall, thus avoiding the avid bass fishermen, as well as the harsh light of sun.
+Going down that path, you will then find that sometimes the more wily largemouth bass hide away during the daytime and only come out as the dusk begins to fall, thus avoiding the avid bass fishermen, as well as the harsh light of the sun.

-Largemouth Bass Techniques
+Largemouth Bass Tackle

-These aggressive ambushers are always lurking and waiting for something to pounce on, even when they are not actively feeding – it’s in their dna.
+These aggressive ambushers are always lurking and waiting for something to pounce on, even when they are not actively feeding – it’s in their DNA.
 Having said that, largemouth can be targeted with so many different approaches.
 They can be fished with spinning, baitcasting or even fly tackle.